Mandrill Is

 Mandrill Is is the second album by the Brooklyn-based soul/funk band Mandrill.
-Released in April 1972 on Polydor Records, the album peaked at No. 24 on the Top Soul Albums chart.
+Released in April 1972 on Polydor Records, the album reached No. 24 on the Top Soul Albums chart.
+The album showcases the band's eclectic style, which fuses funk and soul with Latin elements, psychedelic rock, jazz and progressive pop.

+In 2000, this album, along with Mandrill, Composite Truth, and Just Outside of Town, was re-released in a four-CD box set entitled The Ultimate Collection.